davidfischer/cardsource/docs/basic.rst

 .. code-block:: python

     """
-    Implements the game of WAR using the cardsource library.
+    Implements the game of WAR.
 The result of a game of WAR is entirely determined by original position.
-It is also possible for the game to continue forever.
+It is also possible that the initial state results in a neverending game.

     See: http://en.wikipedia.org/wiki/War_(card_game)
     """